-WELDING AND CUTTING
+WELDING AND CUTTING TECHNOLOGY

-Advisor: H. Striplin, Jr. Major Code: WLD
+(Leading to a Career Certificate) Advisor: H. Striplin, Jr. Code: WLC

-The Welding and Cutting Curriculum, a one-year certificate program, is designed to prepare the student for entry level employment in the field of welding and cutting.
-The curriculum includes Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Plasma Are Cutting (PAC), Carbon Arc Cutting, Oxyfuel Cutting, and Gas Tungsten Arc Welding (GTAW).
-Students are encouraged to improve skills in Reading, Applied Math and Locating Information.
+Program Description: The Welding and Cutting Curriculum, is designed to prepare the student for entry level employment in the field of welding and cutting.
+The curriculum includes Shielded Metal Arc Welding (SMAW), Gas Metal Arc Welding (GMAW), Flux Cored Arc Welding (FCAW), Plasma Are Cutting (PAC), Carbon Arc Cutting, Oxy Fuel Cutting, and Gas Tungsten Arc Welding (GTAW).
+Electives are available in advanced levels of Welding and Cutting.
+Welding and Cutting Technology may be taught as a career certificate program